 Statement by Sweden at the UN Security Council Briefing on UNMISS

-National Statement delivered by Ambassador Carl Skau on behalf of Sweden at the United Nations Security Council Briefing on UNMISS, 28 November 2017, New York.
+National Statement delivered by Ambassador Olof Skoog on behalf of Sweden at the United Nations Security Council Briefing on the United Nations Mission in the Republic of South Sudan (UNMISS), 20 July 2017, New York.

-Let me begin by thanking Assistant Secretary-General Keita for his informative briefing to the Council today.
+Let me begin by thanking ASG Wane and Chairperson Mogae for their comprehensive briefings to the Council this morning.

 The political, security and humanitarian situation in South Sudan remains deeply concerning.
 The ongoing conflict continues to have a profound impact on the people of South Sudan, with almost 2 million people having fled the country and half of the remaining population in need of assistance.
 As has been said before, a political solution is the only way to resolve the conflict and to end the suffering of the South Sudanese people.
 We must redouble our efforts to this end.